murkl/arch-os/CONTRIBUTING.md

 There is **no CI on `main`**: the commit that arrives there is the commit that was checked on `dev`, down to the SHA.
-Branch protection therefore requires a linear history and forbids force pushes, but does not require status checks — a required check on `main` would block the very push that publishes the release.
+Branch protection therefore requires a linear history and forbids force pushes, but does not require status checks: a required check on `main` would block the very push that publishes the release.

 ## What a push runs